01 of 06

 Give yourself plenty of time to sort through the merchandise.
 Even if it's your own, you'll have to go through every attic, closet, storage shed, basement, cupboard, and drawer.

 If you're holding the sale due to a death, be sure to keep private letters, medical records, and financial paperwork separated from the goods you're going to sell.
 You'll likely want to remove family photographs and memorabilia as well.

-Make sure the family members and/or heirs have first pick of any... objects they'd like to keep, even if the terms of probate mean they'll have to purchase those things from the estate.
+Make sure the family members and/or heirs have the first pick of... any objects they'd like to keep, even if the terms of probate mean they'll have to purchase those things from the estate.
 When you're choosing objects you'd like to keep for yourself, remember that objects are not the same as memories.
 Otherwise, you may end up hoarding it all.
 At the same time, don't sell any object you think you're likely to mourn.
 You can always dispose of it later if you change your mind, but you'll never get it back once somebody buys it and drives away.Continue to 3 of 6 below.

 03 of 06

 Research is the key to pricing goods for an estate sale.
 Some of the things you think will bring a lot of money won't -- and some things you might not even plan to include may be the very first things to sell.

 If you have valuable antiques or collectibles to sell, consider hiring a professional appraiser to help you set a price.
 Depending on what they're worth, selling those specific things at auction may be a better way to go.